n8craig/branch-test/README.md

-# branch-test
+# Branch test repo
-This repo is about me learning to use branch.
+This temporary test repo is about me learning to use branch.

 I wrote some some text and made a commit.